thoughtbot/superglue/README.md

 # Relax
 Relax makes it easy (even boring) to create single-page, multi-page, and sometimes-single-page applications with ReactJS and classic Rails.

-### Write and maintain less, get more.
-Relax takes a page from Turbolinks (also a hard fork) to give you the benefits of a single-page application using the Rails workflow you already know.
-Combined with ReactJS and BathTemplates, which produces Server Generated Javascript Responses, Relax brings you functionality normally seen with heavier frontend client libaries such as:

-1. Page to page transitions without reloading
-2. Cache aware JS content with structural sharing that makes implementing `shouldComponentUpdate` as easy as extending ReactJS's `PureComponent`
-3. Defered rendering of slow loading parts of your page without the need to create API endpoints
-4. SPA pagination, again without the need to create an API endpoint

 **WARNING!!!!** this has not been officially released yet.
 There's still a bit of work left.
 If this library sounds interesting and you are interested in helping, feel free to reach out!
 Please don't submit to Hacker News.

+## What you can do:

+1. Page to page transitions without reloading
+2. Russian Doll cache aware JS content with structural sharing that makes implementing `shouldComponentUpdate` as easy as extending ReactJS's `PureComponent`
+3. Defered rendering of slow loading parts of your page without API endpoints (e.g. dashboards that load later on direct visits)
+4. Async actions that load different parts of your page without API endpoints (e.g. pagination, infinite scroll)

+Relax is the lovechild of Turbolinks (also a hard fork), Server Generated Javascript Responses (created with BathTemplates), and ReactJS that bring you all of the above features while keeping complexity low.

+Unlike Turbolink's view-over-the-wire approach, a Relax app is content-over-the-wire to your ReactJS frontend.
+Each controller gets two views, one for your content that you write using the included BathTemplates, and the other for your markup which you write in ReactJS.
+Relax features are achieved with `XMLHTTPRequest`s for the next page's content (or a branch of it via key paths) before firing a `relax:load` event that you can use with `ReactDOM.render`.

 ## Quick Peek
-Relax is like Turbolinks, but instead of view-over-the-wire, a Relax app is content-over-the-wire to your ReactJS frontend.

-Starting with a Rails project with Relax [installed](#installation), ReactJS in your asset pipeline, and [something](https://github.com/reactjs/react-rails) to transform JSX to JS.
+Starting with a Rails project with Relax [installed](#installation), ReactJS in your asset pipeline, and [something](https://github.com/reactjs/react-rails) [to](https://github.com/Shopify/sprockets-commoner) transform JSX to JS.

 Add a route and controller as you normally would.
 ```